kanishkegb/kanishkegb.github.io/pages/trajectory.md

 <figure>
     <img src="/assets/images/posts/jerk-limited/jerk_limited.png" alt="Jerk-limited trajectory">
-    <figcaption><i>Jerk-limited trajectory: This does not require any of the position, velocity, or acceleration to make sudden changes.</i></figcaption>
+    <figcaption><i>Jerk-limited trajectory: This does not require any of the position or velocity to make sudden changes.</i></figcaption>
 </figure>

 This plot shows the position, velocity, acceleration, and jerk as a function of time for a 1-dimensional jerk-limited trajectory starting with all zero, except a positive jerk of 4 m/s^3.